Andrea7701/Qr-code-Generator/README.md

 # Qr-code Generator

 A dynamic Qr-code generator where you can modify the background and foreground and also the size.
-In the input you can insert your link for the creation of your Qr-code.
+<br>In the input you can insert your link for the creation of your Qr-code.

 # Screenshoot